Advertisement

 Rua Augusta in Baixa, Lisbon

-In 1755, it was hit by a powerful earthquake, reducing it to rubble and killing thousands.
+In 1755, Lisbon was hit by a powerful earthquake, reducing Baixa to rubble and killing thousands.

 The Marquis of Pombal, who oversaw the city’s rebuilding, created the world’s first grid city layout and the neo-classical “Pombaline” style of the buildings, named after him.

-Today, it offers a welcoming atmosphere, where visitors mingle with locals and different nationalities come together to socialize in the evenings
+Today, Lisbon’s Baixa offers a welcoming atmosphere, where visitors mingle with locals and different nationalities come together to socialize in the evenings

 Santa Justa Elevator in Lisbon